 Prof. Susan A Bernal

-- Position: Professor in Structural Materials
+- Position: Professor of Structural Materials

 - Areas of expertise: Traditional and alternative cements; cement materials characterisation; wastes management and valorisation; durability of cement and concrete